syash7202/Javascript/readme.md

 ## Truthy & Falsey values

-in javascript, evertything is either a truthy values or a falsey value.
+in javascript, everything is either a truthy value or a falsey value.

 - Falsey : 0 , Flase, undefined, null , NaN, document,all
 - Truthy : all values other than falsey values